What is the Dark Web?

 Frequently Asked Questions

-Is it illegal to just look at the dark web?
+Is it safe to go on the dark web?

 Author: Tibor Moes